Narasimha-143/hypertext/README.md

 # hypertext
-creating web page by html
+creating first web page by using html.
-It describes more about git and github
+It describes more about git and github.
-Tutor is G.Narasimha rao
+Tutor is Golla Narasimha Rao.